How to bond magnets

 TA4590

-the initiator, providing at least one surface is metal, and the process can allow for 5 to 10 minutes of fixture time before moving.
+Firstly, apply the adhesive to one surface, then brush or spray the initiator onto the other surface.
+Finally, upon assembly, strength development occurs rapidly.
+NOTE: If at least one surface is metal, and the process can allow for 5 to 10 minutes of fixture time before moving, consider TA437 without the initiator.

-For higher temperature resistance (up to 482 degrees F(250C)) Permabond 922 can be used with a secondary heat cure schedule as follows:
+• Permabond 922 resists (up to 482 degrees F(250C)) with a secondary heat cure.
+The heat cure schedule follows:

-1) Parts are bonded and clamped at room temperature for four hours.
+• Firstly, bond and clamp parts at room temperature for four hours.

 NOTE: Without the secondary heat cure activation of the high-temperature resistance properties, Permabond 922 will only resist temperatures up to 180 degrees F (82C)